byiliakarelin/Chat-With-Your-Favorite-PDF/README.md

 # Chat-With-Your-Favorite-PDF

-This is a public repository for a web application that allows you to chat with a PDF on Streamlit.
+This is a public repository for a web application that allows you to chat with a PDF on Streamlit, with ~150 lines of Python code.

 This PDF Chat Application is a tool that allows users to interact with their PDF documents using natural language queries.
 By leveraging Large Language Models (LLMs), the application processes uploaded PDFs and enables users to ask questions about the content, and get responses based on the document's information.
 This project combines the power of ML with a chat interface, making it easier to extract insights from PDF documents.